 Michael’s practice encompasses appearances in courts, arbitrations, mediations and commissions and work as a mediator or arbitrator.

 He is listed in Band 1 and one of only eight ranked junior barristers in Australia for Construction & Infrastructure by Chambers & Partners Asia Pacific 2017, having been previously listed as one of only five junior construction barristers in 2017 (and one of only five in 2016).

-Michael is also listed as a ‘leading’ and ‘recommended’ junior for Commercial Litigation & Disputes (Queensland) and also in Construction & Infrastructure (National and Queensland) by the current editions of Doyle’s Guide.
+Michael is also listed as a ‘leading’ or ‘recommended’ junior for Commercial Litigation & Disputes (Queensland), Construction & Infrastructure (National and Queensland) and Insolvency & Restructuring (Queensland) by the current editions of Doyle’s Guide.
 He has been previously listed as ‘recommended’ for building and construction work on four earlier years since coming to the Bar in Brisbane.